 Whatever the cause (or causes), by examining them with a trained professional, you can learn to undo the limiting beliefs put in place during that time and overcome the feelings you feel now.

-If you are interested in this approach, you can find a counselor who is local to you, or one who can work with you remotely via phone or video call by clicking here and entering a few details.
+If you are interested in this approach, you can connect with a friendly therapist online on the BetterHelp.com website by clicking here and entering a few details.

 7. Shift the value you place on things.